Last blog post is fiction.

 After watching the movie I admired the book.
 It's all relative.

 Another catch could be that everyone would perceive a book differently.
 It depends on the reader's preferences and breadth and depth of his imagination.
-So, I think we can make movie as close to book as possible but still it will put many people off.
-You can't control minds of people.
-But I must say this director is noob or it's a very low/tight budget amateur movie.
+So, I think we can make the movie as close to the book as possible but still, it will put many people off.
+You can't control the minds of people.
+But I must say this director is a noob or it's a very low/tight budget amateur movie.

-It's one of the reasons I don't like movies as form of entertainment.
-It controls mind and narrows vision.
+It's one of the reasons I don't like movies as a form of entertainment.
+It controls mind, and narrows vision.
 It feeds us an idea, strictly and precisely, which is dangerous.
 Limits creativity.
 Hinders imagination.
 Makes us consumer and passive.